 The risk management department has implemented a rolling programme of reviews to assess business risks and the effectiveness of mitigating controls in place.
-This programme is designed to cover all areas of risk identified in the risk register on a semi-annual basis.
-These reviews, which are performed in conjunction with each business unit, consider whether controls are effective and ensure that outstanding risk mitigation actions are occurring in a timely manner.
+This programme is designed to cover all areas of risk identified in the risk register at least once a year.
+These reviews, which are performed in conjunction with each business unit, consider whether controls are designed and operating effectively and ensure that outstanding risk mitigation actions are occurring in a timely manner.